-Schemes are increasingly being used in the leveraged buyouts arena as a way to reduce a company's debt burden and in some cases to exchange debt for equity.
-Schemes are sometimes structured as secured debt transfer schemes in which the scheme is combined with a contractual transfer of the scheme company's assets (by the security agent) to a new securedcreditor-owned company, to effect a senior enforcement.
+- There was just one facility agreement that bound all scheme creditors into a single legal structure - Although Rodenstock had limited UK connections, the facility documents were governed by English law and subject to an English law jurisdiction clause.
+Most of the lenders were UK based.
+However, it did not follow that the lenders had intended to submit themselves to the jurisdiction of the English courts - German law had no comparable process - The Insolvency Regulation and the Judgments Regulation were not intended to limit the court's jurisdiction in respect of solvent schemes and Rodenstock was not in insolvency proceedings - Rodenstock could be distinguished from Equitable Life as it involved English law (rather than German law) obligations.
+The court received expert evidence that the scheme would be recognised in Germany because a German court would, under the Rome Convention, apply English law to decide whether the lenders' rights were effectively varied by the scheme - The scheme had been negotiated at length and reasonably practicable alternatives had been analysed and presented in detail to the lenders exchange debt for equity.
+Schemes are sometimes structured as secured debt transfer schemes in which the scheme is combined with a contractual transfer of the scheme company's assets (by the security agent) to a new secured- creditor-owned company, to effect a senior enforcement.
 The transfer of assets is often implemented by either an administrator or by a receiver acting as agent of the scheme company.
 This should provide the scheme company directors with an element of comfort as to the valuation of the assets transferred.
 The consideration for the sale will typically comprise a write-off of the debt (or a substantial part of it) so that secured creditors will not be required to pay cash consideration.
 The remaining liabilities are left behind in the scheme company.
 Junior creditors below the line at which value breaks are unable to vote on the scheme provided that their legal rights are not varied under it.
 The claims of the junior creditors remain against the schemed company, now a company with little or no value.
 The junior creditors will nevertheless have standing to challenge the fairness of the scheme at the sanction stage.
 A secured creditor transfer scheme is only likely to be a potential option if the terms of the intercreditor agreement include release provisions which can be imposed on the junior creditors enabling the assets to be transferred free of security.
 If it is not possible for secured creditors to reach agreement consensually, in accordance with whatever threshold majorities are required under the finance documents, then a scheme may provide a solution.

 In cases where junior creditors' rights are proposed to be varied, for example in a case where their debt or some part of it is to be converted into equity, the junior creditors will be entitled to vote on the scheme and the court may well decide, depending on the precise facts, that they should form a separate class.
-The effect would be to improve the negotiating position of the junior creditors.
+This effectively improves the negotiating position of the junior creditors.